openhie/facility-recon/docs/source/quick/quick-match.md

 ![](../img/level_3_match_hospital.png)

-* Select the most appropriate match, in this case it is Referral Hospital, and click SAVE MATCH.
+* Select the most appropriate match, in this case it is Referral Hospital, and click Save Match.
 * Go through the unmatched facilities in Source 1, select and save the best matches.
 One you are done, you will see:

 ![](../img/level_3.png)